alekseyl/mini-apivore/README.md

 * Removed all dependencies of active support and rails.
 See tests as an example on how to use a mini-apivore outside a rails
 * Didn't implement a custom schema validator ( but I kept the original schema and code from apivore in case of a future need )
-* Test for untested routes now added by default at the end of all runnable_methods
+* The test for untested routes now added by default at the end of all runnable_methods
-* Much simplified tests against original project, rspec is replaced with minitest
+* Much more simplified tests against original project, rspec is replaced with minitest
 * Removed all rspec dependencies and usage.

 ## Installation